vishal-haralalka/food_delivery/README.md

 CSS used for styling.
 node.js and mongoDB used for Backend. robo 3T used to store the datas from the form.
-All the data and be erased and managed from the robo 3T server.
+All the data are be erased and managed from the robo 3T server.
-This repository holds all the codes used in the frontend and backend.